Marmelodov/PromptCrafter-API/docs/tutorials/test-prompt.md

 ## Next steps

-Now that you can log prompt outputs:
+Now that you can log and score your outputs, you're ready to start refining your prompt library.

 - Try the [Search prompts tutorial](tutorials/search-prompts.md) to find prompts by keyword.
 - Learn how to [Update a prompt](tutorials/update-prompt.md) based on the insights from your logged tests.